MicrosoftDocs/Hololens/hololens/hololens-recovery.md

 >[!WARNING]
 >If you reflash your device, all your personal data, apps, and settings will be erased, including TPM-reset information.

-By default, Advanced Recovery Companion is set to download the most recent feature release build, check here to read our [Release notes](hololens-release-notes.md#) to learn about the latest feature release.
-To get the latest HoloLens 2 Full Flash Update (FFU) package to reflash your device via Advanced Recovery Companion, [click here to download the latest monthly HoloLens 2 image](https://aka.ms/hololens2download).
+By default, Advanced Recovery Companion is set to download the most recent feature release build; to learn about the latest feature release, see [HoloLens 2 release notes](hololens-release-notes.md).
+To get the latest HoloLens 2 Full Flash Update (FFU) package to reflash your device via Advanced Recovery Companion, download the latest monthly HoloLens 2 image: [https://aka.ms/hololens2download](https://aka.ms/hololens2download).
 This version is the latest generally available build.

 Before you start the reflash procedure, make sure the app is installed and running on your Windows 10 PC and ready to detect the device.
 Also ensure that your HoloLens is charged to a minimum of 40%.